microsoft/WhatTheHack/007-AzureMonitoring/Student/00-Getting-Started.md

 az deployment sub create --location "eastus" --template-uri "https://raw.githubusercontent.com/jamasten/WhatTheHack/master/007-AzureMonitoring/Student/Resources/challenge-00_Template.json"
 ```

+8. You will be prompted to enter values for the local admin Username and Password for the Azure virtual machines and scale set instances.
+Enter a username and password that adheres to Azure's requirements.
+[Azure VM Username Requirements](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/faq#what-are-the-username-requirements-when-creating-a-vm-) | [Azure VM Password Requirements](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/faq#what-are-the-password-requirements-when-creating-a-vm-)

 #### PowerShell with the AZ Module

 1. Copy the PowerShell code below and paste it in your desired tool: PowerShell, Terminal, VSCode, or CloudShell.